AKAD0/Counter_Notch_AON/README.md

 # Concept.
 Calculating AON for specific TAS that would be the lowest for Lead Pursuit in terms of guaranteed radar tracking.

-Lower that that and radar will struggle due to notch.
+• Angles lower would concealing target within doppler filter (radar will struggle to track).
+• Angles higher would neutralize notch.

 # Results.
 Result data for F/A-18, F-14: